 As described under The Astral Plane (p.
-26), the Astral Projection power from GURPS Psi onics may or may not access a spirit world.
+26), the Astral Projection power GURPS from Psionics may or may not access a spirit world.
 It's up to the GM to decide if it does and whether or not other spirit worlds are accessible from it.
 In psionic campaigns, the astral plane may be the only spirit world.